Project Xanadu: Even More Hindsight

 For hypertext, I ask myself, “what do I need that a basic blog-like HTML page or an English Wikipedia page does not provide?”, and the answer is: “I don’t need to transclude just a bunch of random paragraphs from a URL.7 I don’t need a bunch of tiny atomic 1-sentence long pages nested in a Table of Contents longer than the actual contents, like GNU Info encourages you to write.
 What I need is some sort of summary or abstract.
 I need a reader to be able to browse as fast and friction-free as possible, and quickly skim references or trace interesting citations.
 I need something like… Lupin’s Wikipedia popups, which allow you to navigate WP with just the most causal mouse navigation, but on steroids.”8

-I would say the flaw of Xanadu’s UI was treating transclusion as ‘horizontal’ and side-by-side and assuming that all reading/writing must be done at the lowest raw level of text (motivating the ‘tumblers’ etc), when it should have been ‘vertical’ with popups, and ‘zooming in’ and ‘zooming out’ at different levels of abstraction (link-icon → title → abstract → section etc) of the text (which motivates an entirely different set of concerns—being able to specify arbitrary ranges becomes much less important, especially as any key ranges can just be hoisted into a higher level).
+I would say the flaw of Xanadu’s UI was treating transclusion as ‘horizontal’ and side-by-side and assuming that all reading/writing must be done at the lowest raw level of text (motivating the ‘tumblers’ etc.), when it should have been ‘vertical’ with popups, and ‘zooming in’ and ‘zooming out’ at different levels of abstraction (link-icon → title → abstract → section etc.) of the text (which motivates an entirely different set of concerns—being able to specify arbitrary ranges becomes much less important, especially as any key ranges can just be hoisted into a higher level).

-Once you have popups offering seamless navigation, you are in effect using transclusion everywhere—just inside the popups.
-And once you have gone all-in on the idea of offering abstracts for everything, it’s natural to generalize it: if you have two versions of a URL, one ‘small’ (the abstract) and one ‘large’ (the whole URL), why not have a ‘medium’ as well?
 There is no natural stopping point here, so you can simply embrace a outliner-style hierarchical view of “semantic zoom”.9 This leads to many elegant Gwern.net UI/UX design patterns, like: the disclosure/collapses to allow in-place zooming of everything from sections to sentences in paragraphs, or the tag-directories (which rely heavily on transcluding abstracts in place of the link as a whole to create ‘annotated bibliographies’), or the backlinks which improve so much over the backlinks of a Xanadu or English Wikipedia by doing a ‘reverse’ transclusion to show the transclude/link context in the other pages, etc. And the local archive system means that not only do links not break, you can ‘preview’ many URLs by popping up & transcluding the cleaned local archive version.